-Like other cancers, leukemia is caused by genetic mutations that allow cells to divide and grow in a disorganized way.
-There are two main types of mutations, inherited and acquired.
+Like other cancers, leukemia is caused by genetic mutations (changes) that allow cells to divide and grow uncontrollably.
+There are two main types of mutations — inherited and acquired.

 Acquired mutations: